whitehotthrash/password-generator/README.md

 The application is built using object-oriented programming principles with two main classes:
 - `PasswordGenerator`: Handles password generation and strength analysis
-- `HistoryManager`: Manages password storage, retrieval, and encryption
+- `PasswordStorage`: Manages password storage, retrieval, and encryption

 ## Input/Output Operations